University event discovery and management platform

 What's Clubly?

-As the sole product designer, I designed the events page on Clubly to let students find events that match their interests and schedules while reducing the barrier of attending alone, and to help clubs grow attendance and build stronger communities.
+As the sole product designer, I designed the events page on Clubly to let students find events that match their interests and schedules, and to help clubs grow attendance and build stronger communities.

 I led user interviews, prototyped in Figma, and ran usability tests to refine the design.
-Since January 2025, I've been working with 5 engineers and 2 product managers on this project.
+Since January 2025, I've been working with 5 engineers, 2 product managers, and 1 product marketer manager on this project.

 PROBLEM